 This is the reason why most of the copiers get to copy work.
 Although they know that it is ethically and morally wrong to do so, they do it because they either get free credit for it or get paid for submitting the content about a specific topic.
 They continue this activity until and unless they face a bad experience.

-Now, there are many tools to find out if the content was plagiarized by anyone.
-You can generally copy some of the content posted in the past and check it through a plagiarism checking website that is renowned for detecting plagiarism.
+Find out if the content was plagiarized by anyone.
+You can generally copy some of the content posted in the past and check it through plagiarism checking website that is renowned for detecting plagiarism.
 You’d get to know who has been using your content and to what extent.
 You would also get the links where your content has been posted.
 These tools are specifically designed for detecting plagiarism through different online sources, documents like Word or PDF and publicly available information in any kind on the Internet.

-Search Engines like Google and Yahoo definitely have limitations when detecting plagiarism.
-They are most likely to not show results from profile information or other content being displayed on social networking website.
-No wonder there’s huge amount of content being ditto copied and pasted without reference.
+Yahoo definitely has limitations when detecting plagiarism.
+They are most likely to not show results from profile information or other content being displayed on the social networking website.
+No wonder there’s a huge amount of content being ditto copied and pasted without reference.
 It is shared with millions without any of them knowing where did the content originally come from.

-Anyhow, as mentioned earlier if information is being shared for public good, it can be spared in the name of far use, since no wrong intention was involved nor was the image of the copier being the author of the content is communicated in any way.
+Anyhow, as mentioned earlier if the information is being shared for the public good, it can be spared in the name of fair use, since no wrong intention was involved nor was the image of the copier is the author of the content is communicated in any way.